btrax realizes corporate business creation and transformation through design services.

 For example, the word “hesitation” takes 10 letters in English but in Japanese, it’s only 2 characters (“躊躇”).
 Likewise “Got it” uses 5 letters in English and Japanese takes even one letter, “り” (Ri), which is the recent internet language in Japanese.

-For example, Twitter doesn’t need to use nice looking photo like on Instagram; there is casual conversation and subculture topics, and it is easy to connect other users who have same interests.
+For example, Twitter doesn’t need to use nice looking photo like on Instagram; there are casual conversations and subculture topics, and it is easy to connect other users who have the same interests.

 This article doesn’t go deep into this part but we can see a somewhat similar atmosphere between Twitter and other platforms these internet people like such as 2channel and Nico Nico Douga.

 Besides these reasons, anonymity on Twitter is key factor of Twitter’s success in Japan.